 For more information and current procedures regarding obtaining a visa, please visit the U.S. State Department Travel website.
 The U.S. State department recommends visa applicants apply as soon as possible to allow for time to process visas in time for the meeting.

-Recently, U.S. Customs and Border Protection has suspended issuance of immigrant and nonimmigrant visas to applicants from Libya, Iran, Somalia, Syria, Yemen, North Korea and Venezuela.
+Recently, U.S. Customs and Border Protection has suspended issuance of immigrant and nonimmigrant visas to applicants from Libya, Iran, Somalia, Syria, Yemen, North Korea, Venezuela, Myanmar (Burma), Eritrea, Kyrgyzstan and Nigeria.
+Green card lotteries will be restricted from Sudan and Tanzania.
 Please note the policy may apply to individuals who have become citizens of unaffected countries or who have traveled to the affected countries.
 SMDM is committed to international academic participation.
 SMDM will register the 2020 Annual Meeting with the U.S. State Department, and this should assist with visa processing for international attendees.